The Simultaneous Assignment Problem: Tractable Cases

-Note that each variable appears at most twice in constraints~(\ref{eq:degLpExtension:c1})~(\ref{eq:degLpExtension:c2})~and~(\ref{eq:degLpExtension:c3}) with coefficient 1 or -1, hence the matrix $M$ given by these three sets of constraints is such that $\sum_{i=1}^m|M_{ij}|\leq 2$.
-Therefore, Corollary~\ref{cor:subBidirSolvable} immediately implies the following. \begin{theorem} If $\mc H$ is locally laminar, then the simultaneous assignment problem can be solved in strongly polynomial time. \end{theorem} As it has been already mentioned in Section~\ref{sec:intro}, the hierarchical matching problem~\cite{hierarchicalBMatching} is exactly the simultaneous assignment problem with $\mc H=\emptyset$.
-Since in this case $\mc H$ is locally laminar, Theorem~\ref{thm:locLamCaseSolvable} can be applied. \begin{cor} The weighted, capacitated hierarchical matching problem can be solved in strongly polynomial time. \end{cor}
+By construction, the solutions to~(\ref{lp:simultan:degLpExtension}) restricted to $x$ are exactly the feasible simultaneous assignments.
+Note that each variable appears at most twice in constraints~(\ref{eq:simultan:degLpExtension:c1}),~(\ref{eq:simultan:degLpExtension:c2}) and~(\ref{eq:simultan:degLpExtension:c3}) with coefficient $1$ or $-1$, hence the matrix $M$ given by these three sets of constraints is such that $\sum_{i=1}^m|M_{ij}|\leq 2$.
+Therefore, Corollary~\ref{cor:simultan:subBidirSolvable} immediately implies the following. \begin{theorem} If $\mc H$ is locally laminar, then the simultaneous assignment problem can be solved in strongly polynomial time. \end{theorem} As it has been already mentioned in Section~\ref{sec:simultan:intro}, the hierarchical $b$-matching problem is exactly the simultaneous assignment problem with $\mc H=\emptyset$.
+Since in this case $\mc H$ is locally laminar, Theorem~\ref{thm:simultan:locLamCaseSolvable} can be applied. \begin{corollary} The weighted, capacitated hierarchical $b$-matching problem is solvable in strongly polynomial time. \end{corollary} In the case when $\mc L=\emptyset$ and $\mc H$ is laminar, we get back the laminar matchoid problem, hence we obtain the following. \begin{corollary} The weighted laminar matchoid problem can be solved in strongly polynomial time. \end{corollary}